 Narges Mahyar is an assistant professor in the College of Information and Computer Sciences at the University of Massachusetts Amherst.
+She co-directs the HCI-VIS lab, which focuses on developing novel social computing and visualization tools to facilitate data analysis, communication, and exploration for real-world sociotechnical problems in domains such as civics and healthcare.
 She holds a PhD in Computer Science from the University of Victoria, an MS in Information Technology from the University of Malaya and a BS in Electrical Engineering from Tehran Azad University.
 Her Ph.D. was funded by SAP Business Objects for four years, where she worked closely with SAP experts and research team to develop novel technologies for collaborative visual analytics tasks.

 She was a postdoctoral fellow in the Department of Computer Science at the University of British Columbia from 2014-2016.
 Prior to joining UMass, she completed a second postdoctoral fellowship in the Design Lab at the University of California San Diego from September 2016-2018.